azuree0/Nard/README.md

 - **"Tables" Games**: Became popular as "tables" or "tabula" in medieval Europe.
 Gradually evolved into modern backgammon with rule modifications.

 ### Modern Era
-- **Persian Tradition**: Nard remains popular in Iran, Afghanistan, and Central Asia.
-Maintains traditional rules distinct from Western backgammon.
+- **Continuity**: Nard remains popular in Iran, Afghanistan, and Central Asia.
+Maintains game rules distinct from Western backgammon.

 ### Symbol